sithor/PubBias/README.md

-# PubBias, an `R` package to look for an excess of significant study results in a meta-analysis.
+# `PubBias`, an `R` package to look for an excess of significant study results in a meta-analysis.

 I adapted a method designed by Ioannidis and Trikalinos, which compares the observed number of positive studies in a meta-analysis with